Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Limitations and future work

-In settings such as robotics, autonomous driving, and video games, the qualitative behavior is often more important than quantitative performance.
+In settings such as robotics, autonomous driving, and especially video games, we aim to balance strong quantitative performance with realistic qualitative behavior.
 Our evaluations show that our agent exhibits noisier behavior compared to the built-in AI.
-Although this issue does not affect the final performance of our agent, we believe there is room for improvement to train smoother policies.
+Although this issue does not affect the final performance, we believe there is room for improvement to train smoother policies.